CleasbyCode/jdvrif/README.md

 # jdvrif

 Use this command-line tool to embed or extract any file type via a JPG image.

 You can share your image on several social media sites, which will retain the embedded data.

+Image size limits vary across platforms.
 * ***Flickr (200MB), \*ImgPile (100MB), ImgBB (32MB), PostImage (24MB)***,
 * ***\*Reddit (20MB), \*Imgur (20MB), Mastodon (16MB), Twitter (10KB).***